isomerpages/jointpoly-ace/_who-we-are/Our People.md

 description: Check out our team!
 image: ""
 ---
+JP-AcE reports to five polytechnics’ PCEOs through the co-chairs of the Joint Polytechnic Committee to Enhance Teaching & Learning (JP-CETL) Steering Committee.

 The JP-AcE is led by a team of representatives from the five polytechnics.
 The academy team comprises of an Academy Head and four Education Staff Developers (ESDs) - one from each polytechnic, plus a Programme Administrative Executive (PAE).

 ![](/images/jpacebluelight.jpg)